emurphy/getdata-project/README.md

 The script performs the following steps.

 - Download and unzip the UCI HAR dataset unless the directory already exists
-- Read in the dataset using `read.table`
+- Read in the dataset using `read.table` and data.table's `fread` (on large tables for speed and to support later operations like join and `setcolorder`)
 - Set column names on activities, subjects and observations using `colnames`.
 Observation columns are for the time being named from the original `features.txt`.
+- Change activity labels to lower-case and merge them into the test and train data sets.
-- Merge activity and subject ids into the test and train data sets using `cbind`
+- Merge activity names and subject ids into the test and train data sets using `cbind`
 - Merge the test and train datasets using `rbind`, also adding a new variable on subject for sample type (`test` vs. `train`).
 - Select the mean and standard deviation columns, with a combination of `grep` and `subset`.
 - Change the measurement columns to more descriptive labels, as described in the Code Book.
 This is done by iterating over a list of pattern => replacement pairs and using `gsub`.
 Then `data.table` package's `setcolnames` function is used (for speed and readability).
 - Average each variable for each activity and each subject. `reshape2` package's `melt` and `dcast` functions perform the mean calculations and reshape the data frame into 88 variables with 187 records.
-- In the tidied HAR sensor measurement data, move fixed variable (subject and activity id) columns to the beginning (columns 1 and 2).
+- In the tidied HAR sensor measurement data, move fixed variable (activity name and subject) columns to the beginning (columns 1 and 2).
 - Write the datasets using `write.table` with `row.names = FALSE`

 ## References